jensdietrich/shadedetector/README.md

- -a,--artifact <arg>                        the Maven artifact id of the artifact queried for clones -c,--clonedetector <arg>                   the clone detector to be used (optional, default is "ast") -env,--testenvironment <arg>               a property file defining environment variables used when running tests on generated projects used to
+ -a,--artifact <arg>                        the Maven artifact id of the artifact queried for clones -c,--clonedetector <arg>                   the clone detector to be used (optional, default is "ast") -sig, --vulnerabilitysignal                indicates the test signal indicating that the vulnerability is present, must be of one of "error", "pass" or "fail"
+ -env,--testenvironment <arg>               a property file defining environment variables used when running tests on generated projects used to
                                             verify vulnerabilities, for instance, this can be used to set the Java version -g,--group <arg>                           the Maven group id of the artifact queried for clones